-Editor's note: Dr. Richard Silverstein from Heritage Animal Hospital in Maple Grove talks about which pet "facts" are true and which are just plain myths.
+Editor's note: This week, Dr. Richard Silverstein from Heritage Animal Hospital in Maple Grove talks about which pet "facts" are true and which are just plain myths.

 Here is the really skinny on some frequently asked questions.
 Test you pet IQ with these truths or myths.